setchy/atlassify/ROADMAP.md

 - [ ] atlaskit progress bar
 - [ ] ongoing refactor to replace any local html (divs+classNames) with atlaskit primitives
 - [ ] use atlaskit/tokens for colors
-- [ ] add "update available icons"
+- [ ] create "update available" menubar icon set
 - [ ] shrink app bundle size by moving dependencies around and adjusting files filter
 - [ ] user defined sorting of inbox when grouped by product